 Cut to Varys and Tyrion, drinking in front of my favorite throne, discussing the cruelty of their masters.

-Tyrion: I’m not the one doing it.
+Tyrion: I’m not the one doing the cruelty.

-Jon Snow finds out Bran and Arya are alive, and that the White Walkers are preeeetty close.
+Jon Snow finds out Bran and Arya are alive *YAY* and that the White Walkers are preeeetty close.
 Sir Davos, Jorah, Tyrion, Varys, and Jon come up with a really stupid idea: Pick up a wight beyond the wall (NO BIGGIE) and bring it to Cersei (NOPE) to prove there’s a bigger war to wage.
 I say good fucking luck with that.

 Arya and Sansa are back to being complete opposites and Arya gets creepy, but it supports what I’ve been hoping for all along: a surprise Sansa uprising.
 Sansa’s like ISN’T BRAN CREEPY ENOUGH and walks away.